 The first and foremost “equipment” that can potentially spread germs in the kitchen is the human hand.
-Improper cleaning of hand while handling high-risk food like meat, can spread bacteria to dishes, cooking utensils, and other ingredients via cross contamination.
+Improper cleaning of hand while handling high-risk food like meat can lead to bacteria being spread in dishes, cooking utensils, and other ingredients via cross-contamination.

 Bacteria on a cutting board can multiply to twice the number within 10 minutes of use.

-Your scrubber may carry left over particles of food which may spread germs to all your dishes.
+Your scrubber may carry leftover particles of food which may spread germs in all your dishes.

 Cleaning Your Dishes and Cooking Utensils

-Immovable or big kitchen work surfaces like kitchen bench tops or kitchen slabs are not as to easy toclean as the utensils.
+Immovable or big kitchen work surfaces like kitchen slabs are not as easy to clean as the utensils.
 You can clean kitchen surfaces with hot soapy water after cooking.
 This will help to bring down the chances of cross-contamination to a great extent.
 Disinfect Your Kitchen Sink

 When it comes to cleaning the kitchen, people tend to overlook one of the dirtiest parts of the kitchen- the kitchen sink.
 In fact, the kitchen sink is often more germ-ridden than your toilet seat.
 Therefore, make sure you are giving proper attention and care to disinfect the kitchen sink.
 For this,